Case Transfer Criteria and Procedures

 The Following Cases will NOT be Accepted to Transfer

-• Suspected CSEC or “At-Risk” behaviors that do not qualify.
+• Suspected unconfirmed, or “at-risk” behaviors that do not qualify as commercial sexual exploitation.

 • The child/NMD is not willing to accept CSEC services and case transfer.

-• Whereabouts are unknown for more than 30 days and there is no known contact information.
+• Whereabouts are unknown for more than thirty (30) days and there is no active source of contact.

-• When case transfer is not in the best interest of the child/NMD due to issues related to; substance abuse, mental health, Medical Case Management Services are needed, or when there are more prevalent/paramount needs of the child/NMD than the CSEC activity.
+• When a case transfer is not in the best interest of the child/NMD due to issues related to: substance abuse, mental health, Medical Case Management Services (MCMS), or when there are more prevalent/paramount needs of the child/NMD than the CSEC activity.
 In such cases, CSEC CS, CSEC Advocacy services and ROU can be sought out for support and in some cases placed on secondary assignment to address exploitation activity.

-• Siblings -Identified CSEC child/NMDs siblings remain in the regional office
+• Siblings of identified CSEC child/NMDs remain in the regional office.

 • FM cases that will be closing within ninety (90) days.